Abbreviations & Definitions

 • All appendices updated to reflect modernized FSTD credit percentages

-• VR/simulation manufacturers (e.g., TCS): Direct regulatory green light — products can now generate credit toward certification hours
+• VR/simulation manufacturers: Direct regulatory pathway — products can now generate credit toward certification hours

-• Flight schools: Lower per-hour training costs; more scheduling flexibility; ability to train in weather-independent environments
+• Flight schools: Lower per-hour training costs; more scheduling flexibility; weather-independent training environments

-• Students: More sim hours reduce aircraft rental costs; improved access to instrument and emergency training
+• Students: More sim hours reduce aircraft rental costs; improved access to instrument and emergency scenario training

 • FAA: Data-driven device effectiveness tracking via DERs replaces blanket category rules